Apologetics Culture Faith Theology

 Vreeland claims that the language of inerrancy grows out of an “evangelical anxiety of elevating a human critique of Scripture over the intended divine revelation within the text.”
 And he’s not wrong.
 We should have serious anxiety about elevating our own opinions over the teachings of Scripture.

-If we get to decide what parts of the Bible are right and which parts are in error, we are putting the Word of God under submission to (what even Vreeland would concede) are the opinions of fallible humans.
-In other words, we’re putting subjective human opinions in position of authority over the Bible.
+If we get to decide what parts of the Bible are right and which parts are in error, we are putting the Word of God under submission to what even Vreeland would concede are the opinions of fallible humans.
+In other words, we’re putting subjective human opinions in a position of authority over the Bible.
 If Vreeland is right and the Bible is errant, we need to update his quote to read:

 Fallible people get to decide what the Bible got right and wrong.
 Mistaken-prone human beings get to determine the meaning and purpose of Scripture.

-If the Bible is not inerrant in all it teaches and affirms, then anything goes.
-Each of us get to decide—as a community or even as individuals—which teachings seem right to us.
+If the Bible is regarded as errant in its teachings, the question of authority becomes far more complicated.
+Scripture no longer functions as the final court of appeal; instead, it must be weighed and sifted by some external standard.
+That standard—whether cultural consensus, personal conscience, or scholarly judgment—inevitably takes on a governing role.
+Each of us get to decide which teachings seem right to us.
 The parts we don’t agree with, or we don’t understand, or don’t “feel” right can be dismissed as ancient human errors.
 And, as Augustine so eloquently wrote seventeen centuries ago:

 If you believe what you like in the Gospel, and reject what you don’t like, it is not the Gospel you believe, but yourself.